Chapter OneThe House Used Otherwise

 He was not entirely wrong.
 Still, the day held.

 The yard by the mill filled.
 Voices rose.
 Men shook my hand until my fingers ached.
 Women kissed Nannie and looked at me as though measuring whether I deserved the work they were handing over.
-I did not.
-No man does.

 But I thought then that deserving could be built afterward.